-When Hunt left in the Beaver, a party was dispatched, which established a trading-post on the Spokane.
+When Hunt left in the Beaver, a party was dispatched, which established a trading post on the Spokane.
 Ramsey Crooks, Robert McClellan, and Robert Stuart about this time set out and crossed overland to New York, with an account of what had been done.
 The trade, was in the meantime, very prosperous, and a large quantity of furs had been collected at Astoria.

 In January 1813, the Astorians learned from a trading vessel, that a war had broken out with England.
 A short time after, John Mactavish and Joseph Laroque, partners of the North West Company, arrived at Astoria; Duncan McDougall and Kenneth McKenzie (both Scotchmen) were the only partners there, and they unwisely agreed to dissolve the company in July.
 Stuart and Clarke, at the Okonogan and Spokane posts, opposed this; but it was finally agreed that if assistance did not soon arrive from the United States, they would abandon the enterprise.

 Mactavish and his followers of the North West Company again visited Astoria, where they expected to meet the Isaac Todd, an armed ship from London, which had orders “to take and destroy everything American on the northwest coast.”
 Notwithstanding, they were hospitably received, and held private conferences with Duncan McDougall and Kenneth McKenzie, the result of which was, that they sold out the establishment, furs, and supplies of the Pacific Fur Company in the country, to the North West Company, for about $58,000.
-That company was thus enabled to establish themselves in the country.
+That company was thus enabled to establish itself in the country.

 Thus ended the Astoria enterprise.
 Had the directing partners on the Columbia River been Americans instead of foreigners, it is believed that they would, notwithstanding the war, have withstood all their difficulties.
 The sale was considered disgraceful, and the conduct of Duncan McDougall and Kenneth McKenzie in that sale and subsequently were such as to authorize suspicions against their motives; yet, they could not have been expected to engage in hostilities against their countrymen and old friends.